 About Alex Gluyas

-Alex Gluyas is a finance journalist at Eureka Report with a focus on investing and markets.
-He has a background writing about the resources and mining industry and has written stories for the Australian Financial Review and The Age.
+Alex Gluyas is a finance journalist at at Eureka Report, with a focus on investing and markets.
+He has a background writing about the resources and mining industry, having written for the Australian Financial Review and The Age.
+Alex has studied Digital Communication and Media Multimedia at the University of Oklahoma and Arts, Business, Journalism and Business Management at Monash University.

 Main image source: siam.pukkato (Shutterstock)